marhum456/marhum456/README.md

 ## 👋 Hi there!
 I'm Muhammad Arhum

-I hold a Master’s degree in Computer Science with a focused interest in Data Science, Machine Learning, and AI-driven systems.
+I hold a Master’s degree in Computer Science with a focused interest in Machine Learning, and AI-driven systems.
 My goal is to design and implement intelligent, data-centric solutions that transform raw data into strategic insights and measurable outcomes.

 ## 🎯 Core Competencies